Fates-List-Archive/apidocs/docs/staff-guide/info.md

 /approve - Approves a bot.
 Be sure to give good appropriate feedback and be polite and *most importantly* be formal.

 /deny - Denies a bot.
 Once again, be sure to give good appropriate feedback and be polite and *most importantly* be formal.
-You need to concatenate the three parts of the staff verification code and then hash it with SHA3-384
+You need to concatenate the four parts of the staff verification code and then hash it with SHA3-384

 /requeue - Requeues a bot if it is denied. **This is moderator only**